Procedure 1B.3.11 Sexual Violence

 Subpart A. Prompt Reporting Encouraged

-Complainants of sexual violence may report incidents at any time, but are strongly encouraged to make reports promptly in order to best preserve evidence for a potential legal or disciplinary proceeding.
+Complainants of sexual violence and sexual harassment (as defined by Title IX) may report incidents at any time, but are strongly encouraged to make reports promptly in order to best preserve evidence for a potential legal or disciplinary proceeding.

 Complainants are strongly encouraged to report incidents of sexual violence to law enforcement for the location where the incident occurred.
 Complainants are also encouraged to contact the local victim/survivor services office, counseling and health care providers, campus Title IX coordinators, or ARCC Campus Security authorities for appropriate action.